 - 7. Position actuator assembly on mount as noted in removal. - Install washers and grooved bolts to secure actuator assembly to actuator mount, torque them to 6 lb-ft.
 Then install locking retainers.
 Last push E-clips into grooved bolt heads.
 Refer to Actuator Installation Using Anti-Rotation Bolts (see next page) for details. - 9.
-Tighten screws, see Appendix A.
+Tighten screws, see Table A-1 or Table A-2 in Appendix A.